tibetan-nlp/annodoc/index.md

 It is not necessary for an `arg1, arg2` verb to be agentive.
 In the following case, the verb is involuntary, and the object forms a [light verb](#light-verbs) construction together with the verb.
-Still, there are clearly two distinct verbal aguments in play.
+Still, there are clearly two distinct verbal arguments in play.
 Because the human experiencer is a better proto-agent than their stomach, `arg1` is the 1p pronoun ང་.